• Home

 An image of Boulder's 18"x24" child-friendly city map.

-Growing Up Boulder's Child- and Teen-Friendly City Maps seek to educate and inspire children, families, and community organizations through the creation of maps co-created with young people and their families to highlight their favorite locations in Boulder.
+Growing Up Boulder's Child and Teen Friendly City Maps seek to educate and inspire children, families, and community organizations through the creation of maps co-created with young people and their families to highlight their favorite locations in Boulder.
 They promote the values of inclusion, diversity, community engagement, collaboration, and celebration.
 By working with young people and their caregivers at their schools, homes, libraries, and out-of-school programs, we aim to reach a wide cross-section of Boulder's population.
 To learn more about the map-making process, visit this page.

 Where to find the printed maps